MicrosoftDocs/azure-docs/articles/data-factory/data-factory-hive-activity.md

 ## Specifying parameters for a Hive script

-Consider the example where the game logs are ingested daily into Azure Blob Storage and stored in a folder partitioned with date and time.
+In this example, game logs are ingested daily into Azure Blob Storage and are stored in a folder partitioned with date and time.
 You want to parameterize the Hive script and pass the input folder location dynamically during runtime and also produce the output partitioned with date and time.

 To use parameterized Hive script, do the following